GENERAL RULES AND REGULATIONS

 NOTICE OF NON-DISCRIMINATION

-DAWSON PUBLIC POWER DISTRICT is a recipient of federal financial assistance from the Rural Electrification Administration, an agency of the U.S. Department of Agriculture (USDA).
+DAWSON PUBLIC POWER DISTRICT is a possible recipient of federal financial assistance from the Rural Utilities Service, an agency of the U.S. Department of Agriculture (USDA).
 In accordance with Federal civil rights laws and USDA’s civil rights regulations and policies, institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
 Remedies and complaint filing deadlines vary by program or incident.

 Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language, etc.) should contact Dawson Public Power District or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.